broadinstitute/single_cell_portal_core/README.md

     bin/docker-compose-setup.sh

-This will pull all necessary secrets from `vault` and write env files to pass to Docker, then create two containers
+This will pull all necessary secrets from Google Secrets Manager and write env files to pass to Docker, then create two containers
 locally: `single_cell` (application server), and `single_cell_vite` (vite dev server).
 Both containers will install their dependencies automatically if you have updated any gems or JS packages and then start their required services.
 In addition to the Rails server, the `single_cell` container will run any required migrations and start `Delayed::Job` on